Sun and Moon (Anees song)

-"Sun and Moon" is a song by American artist Anees, released on April 6, 2022, as the lead single from his debut album, Summer Camp.
+"Sun and Moon" is a song by American artist Anees.
+It was released on April 6, 2022 as the lead single from his debut album, Summer Camp.
 The song was written by Anees alongside songwriters Kevin Spears, Sekko, and Zach Matari.

-A remix featuring Filipino musician JRoa was released to streaming platforms on April 14.
-The song then gained popularity in the Philippines, especially on TikTok.
+"Sun and Moon" is described as a guitar-driven love song.
+A remix featuring Filipino musician JRoa was released to streaming platforms on April 14, gaining the song's popularity in the Philippines, especially on TikTok.
 "Sun and Moon" climbed to number one on Billboard Philippines Songs, staying at its peak for five weeks as the first international song to top the chart.

 An official music video was released on April 21.
+Both Anees and JRoa included the track as part of their respective tours.
+Anees has also performed the song in Jimmy Kimmel Live! and Genius' Verified.

 Background

 Original

 In November 2021, Anees previewed the chorus of "Sun and Moon" to his social media accounts to positive response, leaning into R&B and a departure from his rap sound.
 He released "Too Good to Be True" featuring Kevin Spears as a follow-up to this new style, with Spears producing both tracks.
 Anees continued to preview snippets of the track before being released officially to streaming platforms on April 6 and confirming it as his lead single for his debut album.